article banner

 • an extension function can only be called on a receiver object.

-Context receivers solve all these problems and are very convenient.
+Context parameters solve all these problems and are very convenient.
 I’m looking forward to them becoming a stable feature that I can use in my projects.

 [12_1]: More about this in the Kotlin Coroutines: Deep Dive book.
 [12_2]: See Effective Kotlin, Item 14§: Consider referencing receivers explicitly.